The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Acknowledgements

-We thank Sandro Tacchella, Rick Mebane, Jordan Mirocha, Julian Munoz, and Chen Heinrich for useful conversations during this work.
+We thank Sandro Tacchella, Rick Mebane, Jordan Mirocha, Julian Munoz, Duncan Watts, Zoltan Haiman, and Chen Heinrich for useful conversations during this work.
 We especially thank Marius Millea for providing valuable information regarding the {\it Planck} analysis.
 MM is supported by NASA award 19-ATP19-0191.
 DJE is partially funded by NASA contract NAS5-02015 and as a Simons Foundation Investigator.
 VI is supported by the Kavli foundation.